This tour combines a train journey from London with an adventure through the best sights of the Lake District.

 Lake Windermere - You can choose to wander the shores or put on your sailing hat and go for a cruise.

 Derwent Water - This gorgeous location was used in Star Wars - The Force Awakens.
 But the lasers and spaceships seem a million miles away from this peaceful area.

 Honister Pass - The location of a famous slate mine and one of the most rugged vistas in the Lake District.

 You may get a little poetic in the Lake District.

 The lakes are so lovely, you’ll concoct verses about their beauty.
-William Wordsworth's Dove Cottage is so fascinating, you’ll be inspired to rhyme about the 19th century lifestyle.
+The silent Castlerigg standing stones are so mysterious you'll think about them for days.
 And the mountains are so magnificent you'll get lyrical about their rugged peaks and soothing slopes.